usingarchbtw/fanatec-driving-simulator/README.md

 > For Win32 application use

-- clone the repository, run the .exe
+- clone the repository
+- open .slx
+- build